nepgpn/project-ml-microservice-kubernetes/README.md

 - `python3 -m venv ~/.devops`
 - `source ~/.devops/bin/activate`
 - Run make install to install the necessary python dependencies and hadolint
-- Address any warning/error with the  Dockerfile and source code
+- Address any warning/error with the  Dockerfile and source code.
+Example
 ```
 # This is linter for Dockerfiles
 hadolint Dockerfile